-All standards are summarized in Chart A, Height, Bulk and Area Requirements.
-Editor's Note: Chart A is included at the end of this chapter.
-The front yard setback shall be none.
+All standards are summarized in Chart A, Height, Bulk and Area Requirements.13 The setback for all buildings in the C-B District shall be three feet for buildings of a height up to 15 feet; for buildings over 15 feet, an additional foot of setback shall be provided for each foot of building height over 15 feet.
 Freestanding buildings or structures shall have landscaping at the sides and in the rear of the lot.
 Where a group of businesses share a common wall, they shall be considered as one building occupying one lot.
 No building shall exceed a height of 45 feet or three stories, unless otherwise provided.
-Side and rear yard setbacks shall be three feet.
+Side and rear yard setbacks shall be three feet and not dependent on building height unless located on a corner lot.
+If the building is located on a corner lot, both front yards shall be adjusted for buildings exceeding 15 feet in height.

-§ 155-28.
-Standards for site planning and building design.

-The following standards for site planning and building design shall be applicable to all sites located adjacent to and/or fronting on the Route 5 Corridor/Point Lookout Road but shall not apply to redevelopment of sites currently developed along the corridor.

-A. Site planning: internal relationships.
+- ~ 155-28.
+Standards for Site Planning and Building Design.
+The following standards for site planning and building design shall be applicable to all sites located adjacent to and/or fronting on the Route 5 Corridor/Point Lookout Road but shall not apply to redevelopment of sites currently developed along the corridor. - A. Site planning: internal relationships.
 Commercial buildings shall be so grouped in relation to parking areas that after customers arriving by automobile enter the shopping center, establishments can be visited with a minimum of internal automotive movement.
 Facilities and access routes for deliveries, servicing and maintenance shall, so far as reasonably practicable, be separated from customer access routes and parking areas.
-Areas where deliveries to customers in automobiles are to be made or where services are to be provided for automobiles shall be so located and arranged as to prevent interference with pedestrian traffic within the center.

-(1) Sites should be developed in a coordinated manner to complement adjacent structures through placement, architecture and size or mass.
-Where possible, commercial uses requiring floor areas in excess of 10,000 square feet should be designed to appear as several distinct, albeit attached, structures, each with a floor area no greater than 6,000 square feet to reduce the visual impact of a single, larger building mass in keeping with the scale of existing structures in Leonardtown.
+Areas where deliveries to customers in automobiles are to be made or where services are to be provided for automobiles shall be so located and arranged as to prevent interference with pedestrian traffic within the center. - (1) Sites should be developed in a coordinated manner to complement adjacent structures through placement, architecture and size or mass.
+Where possible, commercial uses requiring floor areas in excess of 10,000 square feet should be designed to appear as several distinct, albeit attached, structures, each with a floor area no greater than 6,000 square feet to reduce the visual impact of a single larger building mass in keeping with the scale of existing structures in Leonardtown. - (2) Whenever possible, commercial buildings on the same site should be clustered and incorporate plazas, courtyards, pocket parks, and other pedestrian use areas. - (3) Sites occupied by commercial uses should be designed to avoid the appearance of domination by automobiles.
+Positive methods to achieve this guideline include:

-- (2) Whenever possible, commercial buildings on the same site should be clustered and incorporate plazas, courtyards, pocket parks, and other pedestrian use areas. - (3) Sites occupied by commercial uses should be designed to avoid the appearance of domination by automobiles.
-Positive methods to achieve this guideline include: - (a) Orienting buildings to fronting streets and placing some of the parking at the rear and/or sides; - (b) Designing the required parking area into a series of smaller, discrete, connected lots rather than a large uninterrupted parking lot(s); - (c) Providing well-defined pedestrian walkways through parking areas and from public sidewalks into the site.
-Well-defined walkways utilize pavers, changes in color, texture, and composition of paving materials and vertical plantings such as trees and shrubs.
-The minimum width of walkways should be five feet. - (d) Parking areas should be designed to be partially screened from view from adjacent streets and building occupants. - [1] Screening can be accomplished through a number of methods, including: - [a] Orienting buildings away from parking areas; - [b] Placing buildings between streets and parking lots/areas; - [c] Using extensive landscape screening, berms, and architecturally treated walls. - [2] Methods utilized should be designed to accomplish the intended screening while allowing adequate safety and surveillance of the parking areas.
+- \$ Orienting buildings to fronting streets and placing some of the required parking at the rear and/or sides; - \$ Designing the required parking area into a series of smaller, discrete, connected lots rather than a large uninterrupted parking lot(s); - Providing well defined pedestrian walkways through parking areas and from public sidewalks into the site.
+Well defined walkways utilize pavers, changes in color, texture, and composition of paving materials and vertical plantings such as trees and shrubs.
+The minimum width of walkways should be five feet. - Parking areas should be designed to be partially screened from view from adjacent streets and building occupants.
+Screening can be accomplished through a number of methods including: - orienting buildings away from parking areas placing buildings between streets and parking lots/areas using extensive landscape screening, berms, and architecturally treated walls.

+Methods utilized should be designed to accomplish the intended screening while allowing adequate safety and surveillance of the parking areas.

-B. Building design.
+B. Building Design